 Karl Marx was one of the greatest revolutionary thinkers of the 19th century.
 He is the one who introduced the historical dimension to an understanding of society, culture and economics.
 Marx borrowed certain concepts from G.W.F Hegel and at times he modified these concepts.

 His thought of communism (which has been popularized as scientific socialism) shaped the course of history for years after he laid down his theory.
 Marxism is intriguing due to multiple factors.
-Firstly, the building of Marxism stands on firm reasoning, sound logic and rational analysis.
-Secondly, an in depth study of Marxism makes one believe that capitalism is a temporary arrangement and this arrangement would eventually pave way for an advanced arrangement of social and material life of people i.e. communism.
-Lastly, Marxism denounces all earlier ideologies as false consciousness and offers a solution to the riddle of history.
+First, the building of Marxism stands on firm reasoning, sound logic and rational analysis.
+Second, an in-depth study of Marxism makes one believe that capitalism is a temporary arrangement and this arrangement would eventually pave way for an advanced arrangement of social and material life of people i.e. communism.
+Last, Marxism denounces all earlier ideologies as false consciousness and offers a solution to the riddle of history.

 Karl Marx: Life and Times

 Born in Trier, Germany in 1818 Karl Marx hailed from a prosperous Jewish family.
 His father, Heinrich Marx, practiced law and was a man of honour.
 It was Heinrich Marx who ensured that Karl, his son was a voracious reader of Locke, Diderot and Voltaire.
 Karl Marx, in his childhood, along with his family, embraced Christianity so that his father could continue the practice of law.